-This stretch of Truong Beach runs behind some of Phu Quoc’s flashiest resorts, from Sunset Sanato to Regent, even past the InterContinental.
-But don’t let the five-star skyline fool you.
+This stretch of Truong Beach hugs the coast behind some of Phu Quoc's flashiest resorts from Sunset Sanato to Regent, even past the InterContinental.
+But don't let the luxury fool you.

 So...
 Where Exactly Is Truong Beach?